janboddez/share-on-mastodon/readme.txt

 You choose which post types are shared, and sharing can still be disabled on a per-post basis.

-Supports image uploads, WordPress' new block editor, and comes with a number of filter hooks for developers.
+Supports WordPress' new block editor, image uploads and alt text, "template tags," and comes with a number of filter hooks for developers.

 More details can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-mastodon).